torbsd/torbsd.github.io/resources.md

 * [FreeBSD's Crochet](https://github.com/freebsd/crochet)

-A tool for building FreeBSD images for embedded systems on a variety of platforms, including contemporary armv6 and armv7 hardware such as Raspberry Pis and BeagleBones.
+A tool for building FreeBSD images for embedded systems on a variety of architectures, including contemporary armv6 and armv7 hardware such as Raspberry Pis and BeagleBones.